Summer-Bell/Pewlett-Hackard-Analysis/README.md

 ## Employee Database Results
 To perform the employee database analysis required joining multiple data tables into new more useful data tables.
+The ERD [EmployeeDB.png](EmployeeDB.png) is a visual display of the data tables and their primary keys.
-The JOIN statement was used in conjunction with the INTO statement to accomplish this.
+The JOIN statement was used in conjunction with the INTO statement to create new tables.
 The SQL query utilized the DISTINCT ON statement to retrieve the 1st occurrence of the employee number for each data set of rows.
 Doing this with the ORDER BY statement removed rows with duplicate employee numbers which was caused by employees having multiple roles.